Home / OLSAS Application Guide / OLSAS – University of Ottawa

 The JD/MA program is designed for students with a strong interest in international law and international affairs.
 The degree provides an excellent foundation for a career in government or the private sector, or for advanced studies in international affairs and international law.

-By pursuing the 2 degrees jointly, you have the opportunity to combine your research interests in law and international relations.
+By pursuing the 2 degrees jointly, you can combine your research interests in law and international relations.
 You are also able to tap into the extensive work on international affairs and law conducted at our National Capital Region institutions.

 In addition to submitting your application to our Faculty of Law through OLSAS, you are required to apply to NPSIA at Carleton University.
 If you do not apply to Carleton University, you will not be considered for this combined program.
 To enroll in the combined JD/MA program, you must be admitted to both NPSIA and the Faculty of Law.

-Contact NPSIA directly for more information on their application process and admissions criteria:
+Contact NPSIA directly for more information on their application process and admission criteria:

 Norman Paterson School of International Affairs